 Under the Sex Offender Registration and Notification Act, state convicted sex offenders who knowingly fail to register or update their registration can be prosecuted.
 Offenders may be required to pay fines and can face up to 10 years in prison.
 If an offender fails to register, and also commits a violent federal crime, he may face up to 30 years in prison.

 As you can see, there are significant penalties for failing to register under SORNA.
-To understand whether this applies to you and what you can do to ensure your compliance, contact a local criminal defense attorney.
-You can speak with one today and even receive a free review of your case.
+To understand whether this applies to you and what you can do to ensure your compliance, you should contact an experienced sex crime attorney in your area.